 And remember, because it’s made from almonds, it can go rancid, so keep track of when you opened the bag.

 For the full list of quantities please see the recipe below.
 Always check that the ingredients you are using are low carb/keto friendly when making these low carb chocolate chip muffins.

 How to make low carb chocolate chip muffins?

 You can mix up these low carb chocolate chip muffins in less than 5 minutes.
 There are only a few easy steps to making these keto muffins.

 - In a large mixing bowl, whisk almond flour, salt, and baking soda.

-- Add in oil, maple flavored syrup, eggs, and vanilla extract.
+- Add in wet ingredients - oil, maple flavored syrup, eggs, and vanilla extract.

 - Mix until well combined.